Applying to to the Auxiliares Program: How to Apply to be a Language Assistant in Spain

 Before the application period opened, I was diligently working on the collecting all the items above.
 The passport page was an easy photocopy, as was the copy of my college transcript.
 I browsed many forums and blogs, as well as the Facebook group for this year’s auxiliares to see if it mattered between the transcript or the degree.
 Everything I came across said that it didn’t matter as long as one was uploaded.
 Needless to say, I chose the transcript.
 The letter of intent was fairly simple, as I had to put into words why I wanted to teach in Spain.
 However, the only glitch with it was that it had to be 300 words, so my 750 word first draft had to be significantly reduced.
 Who knows if they really even read it though?

 The website had a guide for how to write and submit the letter of recommendation.
-The letter had to come from a professor or former professor unless the applicant has been out of school for over 5 years.
+The letter had to come from a professor or former professor unless the applicant has been out of school for over five years.
 I contacted my former professor and faculty advisor.
 She was ecstatic to be writing the letter for me.
 I was thrilled because I had been nervous that since I could not ask her in person she may say no or put it on the back-burner and finish it later than when the application opened.
 My professor wrote the letter in the format they requested and mailed it in.
 I asked that she send me an electronic copy so I could upload it online just in case it got lost in the mail.
 Luckily, she obliged and I was able to upload a copy when I was applying.

 On January 10th and 5:01 p.m. here in Milwaukee, WI, (00:01 a.m. in Madrid), the application period finally opened.
 I began logging in and creating a user account, while following the Profex manual.
 After I had created a username and began entering my personal information, the system started to load very slow and kept shutting me out.
 I attempted to login a few times and kept receiving an error message from the website.
 Quickly, I began searching forums to see if others were having this problem, and I found out that others had the same exact problem.
 It seemed as though the mad rush of applicants had overloaded their server.